-Health literacy is defined as the degree to which an individual can obtain, communicate, process, and understand basic health information and services in order to make appropriate health decisions.
-Health literacy has been identified as an integral component of the social determinants of health.
-Health literacy is multifaceted and often influenced by cultural barriers, ethnicity and race, education, and overall health status.61,62 Low health literacy and language barriers may contribute to medication nonadherence and inability to access medications if patients do not understand the need for medications and preventive care or cannot successfully navigate the health care system.
+Health literacy is defined as the degree to which an individual can obtain, communicate, process, and understand basic health information and services in order to make appropriate health decisions.59 Health literacy has been identified as an integral component of the social determinants of health.60 Health literacy is multifaceted and often influenced by cultural barriers, ethnicity and race, education, and overall health status.^{61,62} Low health literacy and language barriers may contribute to medication nonadherence and inability to access medications if patients do not understand the need for medications and preventive care or cannot successfully navigate the health care system.
 A 2006 study of health literacy found that only 12% of adults were "proficient," whereas 36% were described as either "basic" or "below basic."
 Lower average health literacy was associated with advanced age (65 and older) and adults who spoke languages other than English before starting school.
 However, even individuals with normal to high overall literacy may be unable to comprehend and interpret written health-related information or instructions.
 Health care providers must take an active role in identifying low health literacy and improving patient communication.
-Several standardized tools exist (eg, REALM-R, Newest Vital Sign) that can be administered in a clinical setting in under 3 minutes.
+Several standardized tools exist (e.g., REALM-R, Newest Vital Sign) that can be administered in a clinical setting in under 3 minutes.
 Interventions to address low health literacy include provision of easy-to-understand written materials (fifth-grade reading level and below), use of pictographs, and use of the "teach-back" method.
-66,67

-Undocumented patients face unique barriers to medication access such as limited access to public assistance, lack of employersponsored insurance plans, and fear of deportation.
-With lack of insurance and distrust of the US health care system, undocumented immigrants tend to receive fewer preventive care interventions and screenings and reduced access to treatment measures.
+Undocumented patients face unique barriers to medication access such as limited access to public assistance, lack of employer-sponsored insurance plans, and fear of deportation.
+With lack of insurance and distrust of the U.S. health care system, undocumented immigrants tend to receive fewer preventive care interventions and screenings and reduced access to treatment measures.
 When undocumented immigrants do receive care, it typically comes from emergency Medicaid, which offers minimal coverage for medications, or safety net clinics and charitable services with potentially limited pharmacy formularies.
-Immigrants are more likely to obtain medications outside the United States, share medications with family and community members, use complementary and alternative medicine, and participate in alternative healing practices.
-Some immigrant communities have resorted to creating alternative pharmacies in flea markets and selling "leftover" prescription medications and medications obtained from bordering countries.
+To,71 Immigrants are more likely to obtain medications outside the United States, share medications with family and community members, use complementary and alternative medicine, and participate in alternative healing practices.
+Some immigrant communities have resorted to creating alternative pharmacies in flea markets and selling "leftover" prescription medications and medications obtained from bordering countries.72

 Access to medication requires access to a pharmacy.
 It is estimated that up to 100 million Americans may be living in pharmacy deserts.
 This term is used to describe areas with relatively poor pharmacy access, which leads to a limited ability to acquire prescription medications.
-Medically underserved areas and minority populations are often the most affected, with fewer pharmacies offering aroundthe-clock access, lower rates of home delivery in areas with higher percentages of patients with disabilities, and fewer pharmacies located in non-English-speaking communities.
+Medically underserved areas and minority populations are often the most affected, with fewer pharmacies offering around-the-clock access, lower rates of home delivery in areas with higher percentages of patients with disabilities, and fewer pharmacies located in non-English-speaking communities.
+The pharmacies access to a pharmacy.
+It is estimated that up to 100 million access with relatively poor pharmacy access, with a limited ability to acquire prescription medications.
+Medically underserved areas and minority populations are often the most affected, with fewer pharmacies of patients with disabilities, and fewer pharmacies located in non-English-speaking communities.